espruino/EspruinoDocs/tutorials/Bangle.js Locale.md

 To make your app _translations-ready_ you must:

 1. Write any text in English as usual
-2. Put the `/*LANG*/` placeholder in front of any text that should be translated.
+2. Put the `/*LANG*/` placeholder in front of any text that should be translated (which should be in English).
 Eg.:
 ```JS
 const menu = {
   "": { "title": /*LANG*/"Repeat Alarm" },